flutter/website/src/_includes/docs/install/reqs/macos/zsh-config.md

 like `bash`, `zsh`, and `sh`.

-As of the October 2019 release of macOS Catalina (macOS 10.15), Z shell or `zsh` is the default shell for macOS.
+As of the October 2019 release of macOS Catalina (macOS 10.15), Zsh or `zsh` is the default shell for macOS.
-Apple made this change to due to licensing changes for `bash`.

 #### Check and set `zsh` as default
 {:.no_toc}